-1 Press the MAGN. button.

-- MAGN appears at the lower center of the screen and the center of the screen\ is magnified approximately 2 times. - The orange frame displayed on the top right of the screen (magnification frame) shows the approximate part of the image shown magnified. - 2 If necessary, use the joystick or SELECT dial to move around the magnification frame and check other parts of the image. - When using the optional LM-V1 LCD Monitor, you can also drag your finger across the screen to move the frame. - Press the CANCEL button to return the magnification frame to the center position.

-3 Press the MAGN. button again to cancel the magnification.

-\ If one of the AF frames or a face detection frame is displayed on the screen, the area around the active frame will be magnified instead.
+- 1 Press the MAGN. button. - MMM appears at the lower center of the screen and the center of the screen is magnified approximately 2 times. - The orange frame displayed on the top right of the screen (magnification frame) shows the approximate part of the image shown magnified. - 2 If necessary, use the joystick or SELECT dial to move around the magnification frame and check other parts of the image. - When using the optional LM-V1 LCD Monitor, you can also drag your finger across the screen to move the frame. - Press the CANCEL button to return the magnification frame to the center position. - 3 Press the MAGN. button again to cancel the magnification. - If one of the AF frames or a face detection frame is displayed on the screen, the area around the active frame will be magnified instead.

-• About Peaking/Magnification:
+About Peaking/Magnification:

-- You can use the [TM Assistance Functions] ◆ [Peaking] ◆ [Peaking 1] and [Peaking 2] settings to set the color, gain and frequency of the two peaking levels independently of each other. - You can also use the [Focus Assistance B&W] setting under [ Assistance Functions] ♦ [Peaking] or [Magnification] to switch the screen to black & white while using the respective assistance function. - The assistance functions will not affect your recordings. - You can set [ Assistance Functions] ◆ [Magnification] ◆ [Available While Recording] to [On] to be able to use magnification while recording a clip.
+- You can use the [TM Assistance Functions] > [Peaking] > [Peaking 1] and [Peaking 2] settings to set the color, gain and frequency of the two peaking levels independently of each other. - You can select individually whether to display the assistance functions on the LCD screen, the viewfinder or the MON. and HDMI OUT terminals with the display/output settings under [☒ Assistance Functions] ▶ [Peaking] and [☒ Assistance Functions] ▶ [Magnification]. - You can also use the [Focus Assistance B&W] setting under [⟨ Assistance Functions] ▶ [Peaking] or [Magnification] to switch the screen to black & white while using the respective assistance function. - The assistance functions will not affect your recordings. - You can set [圈 Assistance Functions] ▶ [Magnification] ▶ [Available While Recording] to [On] to be able to use magnification while recording a clip.
 However, in such case, you will not be able to use face detection and tracking, or display the camera's live view image on the Browser Remote screen.